Update: ‘Design’ section updated and ‘TopElectricSUV says’ section added.

 Design

-Unlike the Q7, which went softer and became more crossover-ish in the second generation, the Q9 should have a strong and imposing character that’s clearly expressive of its sizable dimensions.
-We expect more upright front and rear fascias, taller and straighter roofline, bigger windows and quarter glass panels that let in plenty of natural light in all three rows row, and 23-inch wheels that, along with notably high ground clearance, announce the SUV’s size and capabilities from a distance.
-A motorized side step may make entering and exiting an SUV convenient and elegant.
+Unlike the Q7, which went softer and more crossover-ish in the second generation, the Q9 should have a strong and imposing character that’s clearly expressive of its dimensions.
+We expect upright front and rear fascias, taller and straighter roofline, bigger windows and quarter glass panels that let in plenty of natural light in all three rows row, and 23-inch wheels that, along with notably high ground clearance, announce the SUV’s size and capabilities from a distance.
+A motorized side step may make entering and exiting the SUV convenient and elegant.

 Interior